mwotton/Hubris/README.markdown

 * Mac OSX or Linux
 * bash

-== INSTALL:
+## Install

-* Install the Hubris gem from RubyForge
+1. Install the Hubris gem from RubyForge

     sudo gem install hubris

-* Or live on the bleeding edge and install the latest from Github
+2. Or live on the bleeding edge and install the latest from Github

     gem source --add http://gems.github.com
     sudo gem install mwotton-hubris

-* Get the Haskell Platform <http://hackage.haskell.org/platform/>
+3. Get the [Haskell Platform][haskell_platform]
   * We need GHC in order build JHC
   * We also need Darcs to access the JHC repository

-* Install JHC (the instructions at <http://repetae.net/computer/jhc/> are out of date so use the following)
+4. Install [JHC][jhc] (the instructions there are slightly out of date so use the following instead)

     darcs get http://repetae.net/repos/jhc
     cd jhc/src